KStocky/ShaderTestFramework/docs/TTL/TypeTraits/VoidT.md

 # ttl::void_t

-Utility metafunction that maps a sequence of up to 10 types types to the type `void`.
+Utility metafunction that maps a sequence of up to 10 types to the type `void`.
 This metafunction is a convenient way to leverage SFINAE, in particular for conditionally removing functions from the candidate set based on whether an expression is valid in the unevaluated context (such as operand to `__decltype` expression), allowing to exist separate function overloads or specializations based on supported operations.

 **Contents**
 1. [Header](#header)